 Strategies for Marketing, People, and Events

 I started out in marketing strategy before the internet, so I’ve been there “since the beginning.”
-With an MBA in Marketing & Management from Columbia University and nine years in direct mail, I learned the basics of creating the right message for the right person to be delivered at the right time.
+With an MBA in Marketing & Management from Columbia University and experience in data analytics and measurement at Nielsen, I learned the basics, early on, of creating the right message for the right person to be delivered at the right time.
 And the tools to measure what has happened.
 The importance of that hasn’t changed.

-So let me help you redefine your marketing or your strategy, your events, or your HR issues.
+I will help you redefine your marketing, your strategy, your events, and your talent management issues.

-Marketing: I start off working with you by doing an evaluation of your past and present marketing work and then develop a marketing strategy that’s closely tied to your business strategy.
+Marketing: I start off by doing an evaluation of your past and present marketing work (the Audit).
+From there, we develop a marketing strategy that’s closely aligned to your business strategy.
 Why?
-Marketing guru Seth Godin says it best in his blog; it’s because the strategy never changes but your tactics may change, over time.
+Marketing guru Seth Godin says it best in his blog; it’s because the strategy never changes although your tactics may change, over time.

 Virtual Events: Working with my partner, Tara Thomas (www.meetingpool.net), we create a unique, bespoke experience online that is a far cry from the “Zoom Fatigue” being felt by everyone.

-One of the most important things they can communicate is your WHY.
+One of the most important things you can communicate is your WHY.
 That’s what I tell my clients.
 And MY why is this: I believe people (and their businesses) deserve to rise to their full potential – that every person has their “genius.”
-I help them achieve this through my gift of strategic thinking (and marketing).
+I help them achieve their potential through strategic thinking (and marketing).
 Nothing makes me happier than seeing others succeed through the value I add to them.
 My goal is to be so successful helping others to rise that I can donate significant funds to exceptional organizations that are saving wildlife and habitats.

-In 2015, I was named one of the 20 Most Influential Content Marketers in New England and I published a book in 2016: Digital Influence for Baby Boomers: Why you should care and yes, you can do this! and Ok Boomer!
+In 2015, I was named one of the 20 Most Influential Content Marketers in New England.
+I published Digital Influence for Baby Boomers: Why you should care and yes, you can do this! and Ok Boomer!
 Revelations of a Baby Boomer Working with Millennials (both on Amazon).
 None of that matters more than helping you develop a marketing strategy and digital marketing campaigns that move the business forward.

 How can I help you?